shellymutu-grigg/Selenium_WebDriver_with_Java_DEMO/README.md

 `AMAZON_PASSWORD_FAIL`
 for a legitimate account for www.amazon.com.

-If using Eclipse IDE please follow these instructions to set up environment variables
+If using Eclipse IDE please follow these instructions to set up environment variables locally
 1. Go to `Run` menu > `Run Configurations`
 2. Open `Enviornment` tab
 3. Select `Add`